There’s no getting around the fact that, as we get older, we need to focus more of our time and attention on our health.

 "Many of these oral health concerns are wholly preventable by establishing simple habits for self care."

-While older seniors will certainly face increasing challenges affecting their healthcare as a result of aging, most — if not all — of the oral health concerns described above can be prevented or treated successfully regardless of age.
+While older seniors will certainly face increasing challenges affecting their healthcare as a result of aging, most — if not all — of the senior dental care and oral health concerns described above can be prevented or treated successfully regardless of age.
 Here’s how:

-- Brush twice a day for at least two minutes each time - If remembering to do this is difficult, try reminder apps on a phone, sticky notes on the bathroom mirror, or anything else that can keep it top of mind morning and night.
-If strength and coordination are the issue, try an electronic toothbrush, which is far easier to control while still doing an excellent job of cleaning teeth.
+- Brush twice a day with a good toothpaste for at least two minutes each time - If remembering to do this is difficult, try reminder apps on a phone, sticky notes on the bathroom mirror, or anything else that can keep it top of mind morning and night.
+If strength and coordination are the issue, try an electric toothbrush, which is far easier to control while still doing an excellent job of cleaning teeth.